neursh/open-meteo-dart/README.md

-# Open-Meteo API SDK (Rewritten)
+# Open-Meteo API SDK
 A simple, fast, asynchronous Dart/Flutter SDK package for Open-Meteo API.

 All [features from Open-Meteo API](https://open-meteo.com/en/features) are available with fully (some limited) implementation.

+Read [Terms of Use](https://open-meteo.com/en/terms/) of Open Meteo before using this package.

+> [!NOTE]
+All parameters are shipped from the official [Open-Meteo's docs](https://open-meteo.com/en/docs#api-documentation).

 > [!CAUTION]
 This SDK simplified hourly and daily values in across all 7 features that needed it into 2 enum files.
 Remember to read the docs carefully before using it.

-> [!NOTE]
-All parameters are shipped from the official [Open-Meteo's docs](https://open-meteo.com/en/docs#api-documentation).

 ## Usage & Docs
 > [!NOTE]